 I simply choose not to share pregnant pictures, or even a family photo from the hospital once our daughter arrived because my pregnancy, birth and growing family are parts of my life I wanted to protect from the outside world.

-People often ask me why I don't share pictures of my daughter online now that she's older and my answer is twofold: We live in a world where people can learn a lot about you in a short amount of time and I don't need people knowing where my family is 24 hours a day.
+People often ask me why I don't post pictures of my child on social media or online now that she's older and my answer is twofold: We live in a world where people can learn a lot about you in a short amount of time and I don't need people knowing where my family is 24 hours a day.
 I also want to respect my daughter's privacy.
 She's not old enough to tell me if she's okay with me sharing her life with the world or old enough to understand what that even means.

 At 16 months old, my daughter loves books, playing with her toys and puzzles, helping me vacuum, throwing perfectly folded clothing out of her drawers, anything that involves bubbles, climbing on anything and everything and music.
 She does something clever or entertaining every five minutes.
 Sure, I would love to share those things with my social network.